hengyuan-hu/bottom-up-attention-vqa/README.md

 Advanced Multimodal Machine Learning and a joint work between Hengyuan Hu, Alex Xiao, and Henry Huang.

-The purpose of this project is not to beat the results published in the original papers.
-For our project we were planning to integrate object detection with VQA and were very glad to see that Peter Anderson and Damien Teney et al. had done that beautifully.
-We hope this clean and efficient implementation can serve as a useful baseline for future VQA explorations.
+As part of our project, we implemented bottom up attention as a strong VQA baseline.
+We were planning to integrate object detection with VQA and were very glad to see that Peter Anderson and Damien Teney et al. had already done that beautifully.
+We hope this clean and
+efficient implementation can serve as a useful baseline for future VQA explorations.